 |John Kessler, MD (2006)||Neurology|

-Thesis Advisors and the Thesis Committee
+Thesis Advisers and the Thesis Committee

 Additionally, each student has a Thesis Committee of four or more faculty members who advise the student during the research phase of training and ensure milestones are met.
 The annual report of the thesis committee is included in the Annual MSTP Student Progress Report.

-Current Thesis Advisors
+Current Thesis Advisers

 Feinberg School of Medicine College Mentors

 The College Mentors meet with students on a regular basis during the medical school years of the program and serve as a guide and confidante to students throughout their medical school experience.
-Additionally, the MSTP Directors provide additional guidance on medical school courses, the residency application process, and advise students on selecting and negotiating research residency positions.
+Additionally, the MSTP Directors provide additional guidance on medical school courses, the residency application process and advise students on selecting and negotiating research residency positions.